spe1020/asknostr/CONTEXT.md

 ```

 **Critical patterns:**
+- **Include NWCProvider** in the provider tree before using any zap functionality
 - Detect WebLN only when needed (dialog open)
 - Show payment method indicator to users
 - Handle errors gracefully with specific messaging